ProgSoc/Constitution/CONSTITUTION.md

 - 4.2.3 As soon as practicable after receipt of an application for membership it shall be considered by the Executive Committee who shall determine upon the admission or rejection of the applicant.
 The Executive Committee will be required to give reason upon rejection of an application.

 - 4.2.4 All members may attend all general meetings of the society.
-Voting rights extend to all members.
+Voting rights extend to all current financial members.

+- 4.2.5 Annual subscription is dated for the calendar year.
+Memberships will reset on 1st February of each year, with a 1 month grace period to cover the annual subscriptions.

 ### 4.3 Disqualification